 The construction of the central energy plant is expected to be completed in early 2024.
 The main hospital works are expected to be completed in 2027.

-Will the acute mental health facility still be delivered?
+Will a new acute mental health facility be delivered?

 Will the redeveloped hospital have enough carparking?